gsisaoki/Improvement_of_Ultrasound_Image_Quality/README.md

 4. If you want to test **your own trained models**, set the 'checkpoint_path' in 'test.yaml' file in [yaml](./yaml) to the path of the saved model in 'USPose/result/' directory and run the above command.

 ## References
-[^1]O. Ronneberger, P. Fischer, and T. Brox, "U-Net: Convolutional networks for biomedical image segmentation," Proc.
+[^1]: O. Ronneberger, P. Fischer, and T. Brox, "U-Net: Convolutional networks for biomedical image segmentation," Proc.
 Int'l Conf.
 Medical Image Computing and Computer Assisted Intervention, Springer, LNCS, vol. 9351, pp. 234--241, Oct.
 2015.